 GROUP INTERPERSONAL PSYCHOTHERAPY TO TREAT DEPRESSION

-StrongMinds treats depression using group interpersonal psychotherapy (IPT-G), delivered by lay counselors.
+StrongMinds treats depression using group interpersonal psychotherapy (IPT-G), delivered by lay community-based counselors.
 This manualized, time-bound talk therapy model emphasizes relationships as the root of – and source of recovery for – depression.
 IPT-G is well-studied in low- and middle-income countries and is recommended by the WHO as a first-line depression intervention in resource-poor settings.

 Members work together to strategize solutions for overcoming their challenges, forming strong social bonds in the process.
 Since depression is episodic and recurrent throughout most people’s lives, these newly acquired skills have both immediate and long-term preventive impacts for the individual.